great-expectations/cloud/README.md

 - To stop the auto-version bump add the `no version bump` label to the PR.
 Use this when:
   - Only modifying dev dependencies.
   - Only modifying tests that do not change functionality.

+NOTE: Dependabot does not have permissions to access secrets in our CI.
+You may notice that integration tests fail on PRs that dependabot creates.
+If you add a commit (as a GX member) to the PR, the tests will run again and pass because they now have access to the secrets.
+That commit can be anything, including an empty commit e.g. `git commit -m "some message" --allow-empty`.